 You may only change or cancel a package trip in exceptional circumstances, such as if the hotel has burned down.
 You must include this in your terms and conditions.

-You are only allowed to increase the price in specific instances, as you are dependent on other parties that may raise their prices.
+You are only allowed to increase the price in specific instances (in Dutch), as you are dependent on other parties that may raise their prices.
 You may only pass on a price increase to your clients if:

 - the travel agreement contains arrangements on how to deal with price increases and price reductions, and

 - the costs are related to transport, fuel prices, levies or exchange rates, and